 The name is French for “cute filet”.
 “Filet” meaning a thick, boneless slice and “mignon” meaning dainty.

 I grew up in Oklahoma and even lived on a cattle ranch for a while.
-Beef was something we always had on our dinner table.
-Until touring Iowa farms on the Iowa Corn Quest and talking with a rep from the Iowa Beef Industry Council, I didn’t realize how big beef was in Iowa!
+Beef was something we always had on our dinner table and knowing how to cook a good steak was essential.

 Cooking steak is one of the easiest things to do.
 Not only is steak fast and easy to cook, it’s low in carbs and provides a great source of protein.